GuigsEvt/CrowdsaleEthereum/README.md

 This project is based on several crowdsale that has happened and tries to take the best of each one.
 It also tries to provide as much test as possible.

-The crowdsale allows whitelist for participation for either KYC purposes or pre-ICO.
-All the variable are set randomly you can put the one that suits you the more.
+The crowdsale is basic crowdsale without any whitelist or whatsever.
+In future differents type of crowdsale will come under the crowdsale examples folder.

 The token is made burnable and has some few characteristics for example only.